What is a Mental Health Counselor?

 - Coordinate treatment with other professionals, such as psychiatrists and social workers

 Some disorders can be overcome, but others need to be managed.
-In these cases, mental health counsellors help the client develop strategies and skills to minimize the effects of their disorders or illnesses.
+In these cases, mental health counselors help the client develop strategies and skills to minimize the effects of their disorders or illnesses.

-Mental health counsellors provide treatment to individuals, families, couples, and groups.
+Mental health counselors provide treatment to individuals, families, couples, and groups.
 Some work with specific populations, such as the elderly, college students, or children.
-Mental health counsellors deal with a variety of issues, including anxiety, depression, grief, low self-esteem, stress, and suicidal impulses.
+Counselors deal with a variety of issues, including anxiety, depression, grief, low self-esteem, stress, and suicidal impulses.
 They also help with mental and emotional health issues, and relationship problems.